 The Hell Fire Pass Museum

-This small Hellfire Pass and Death Railway museum was built and run by the Australian Government together with the Thai Government to protect the area for future generations.
+This small Hellfire Pass and Death Railway museum were built and run by the Australian Government together with the Thai Government to protect the area for future generations.
 The museum is where you can enter the walkway that will take you down to see Hellfire Pass.

 How much is entry to the Hellfire Pass Museum?